PeterKassenaar/react-native-fundamentals/README.md

 Example code on the accredited training course React Native Fundamentals by Peter Kassenaar

 ## usage
-Every folder is a mini project.
+Every folder is a small mini project, highlighting the features in that module.
 This is not a monorepo.

 - `cd` to the folder you want to explore.
 - type `npm install` to install dependencies.